JosephusPaye/autocheck/README.md

 # Autocheck

-✅ Autocheck is a command-line tool that allows you to automatically check for patterns against a set of files and executables, and generate a neat report to quickly examine the results.
+Autocheck is a command-line tool that allows you to automatically check for patterns against a set of files and executables, and generate a report to quickly examine the results.
 It can be a very useful aid when marking programming assignments.

 Autocheck is not an auto-grader or auto-marker, and has no special understanding of the files it processes, or the commands it runs.
 Instead, it provides a simple framework for automating many of the manual checks that are involved with marking programming assignments.
 You use it by configuring a series of checks in a JSON file, and then running those checks against one or more target directories.
-The results are automatically consolidated into neat reports that are optimised for scanning, to save you time.
+The results are automatically consolidated into reports that are optimised for scanning, to save you time.

 With Autocheck, you can automatically run checks that:

 - Look for specific files (text files, code files, PDFs, and images), and embed them in the report.
 Use this to check for READMEs, assignment cover sheets, etc.
-- Execute commands (with an input file for stdin), and embed the output in the report.
+- Execute commands (with the option of using a file as stdin), and embed the output in the report.
 Use this to compile and run code.
 It even supports running commands in [Cygwin](https://cygwin.com/) on Windows.
 - Compare files or output from commands against an expected result, and show any differences in the report.
 Use this to compare the output of student code to some expected standard.
 - Search for the presence or absence of specific strings in specific files, optionally using a regex.
-It's smart enough to skip comments.
-Use this to find keywords and special strings.
+It's smart enough to skip comments in source code.
+Use this to find keywords and special patterns.

 ---

-This project is part of [#CreateWeekly](https://twitter.com/JosephusPaye/status/1214853295023411200), my attempt to create something new publicly every week in 2020.
+This project started as a part of [#CreateWeekly](https://twitter.com/JosephusPaye/status/1214853295023411200), my attempt to create something new publicly every week in 2020.

 ## Installation